Building Your Own Trusted Execution Environments Using FPGA: Implementation and Evaluation

-We specified the hardware description for each example SSA in~\S\ref{sub:apps} and used the \hbuilder and synthesizer to generate its enclave bitstream, e.g., Enclave-1 for SSA-1.
+We specified the hardware description for the SSAs in~\S\ref{sub:apps} and used the \hbuilder and synthesizer to generate the bitstream.
 All the enclaves are configured with a 32-bit Microblaze CPU (version 10.0, 100MHz, no instruction/data cache, no FPU).
 The Enclave-1, Enclave-2, Enclave-3 have a 128KB BRAM, whereas Enclave-4 has a 32KB BRAM as their main memory.
 The peripherals that belong to an enclave are connected through a dedicated AXI Interconnect IP.
 Figure~\ref{fig:corr-res-iml} shows the footprints of the four hardware designs on the Z7-07S device.
-These figures demonstrate the configurable nature of the \sysname hardware TCB and the physical isolation of the enclaves from each other and from the hardcore processor.
-Figure~\ref{fig:corr-res-iml}(a) shows the hardware design with a debugger, which developers can use to debug the SSA and \firmware on the softcore, whereas all other designs do not have a debugger for the minimum hardware TCB.
-The orange portion of the footprint represents cells of the ZYNQ7 processing system, whereas yellow represents softcore cells.
-The purple straight lines represent the cells of BRAMs.
-The pink rectangle represents the I/O ports, and in Figure~\ref{fig:corr-res-iml}(d) the rectangle on top of the I/O ports represents an analog to digital conversion module.
-Figure~\ref{fig:corr-res-iml}(e) represents hardware implementation of two enclaves, namely Enclave-1 (yellow) and Enclave-4 (red), to run SSA-1 and SSA-4, respectively.
-There are three types of BRAM in this design.
-The purple straight lines represent the contiguous memory of Enclave-1 (128KB), and the green straight lines represent the contiguous memory of Enclave-4 (32KB).
-The ash straight lines represent the shared BRAM (8KB) between Enclave-1 and Enclave-4.
-The blue portions in Figure~\ref{fig:corr-res-iml} represent the rest of the IPs used in the hardware design.
-These include interconnects, interrupt controllers, etc.
+These figures demonstrate the configurable nature of the \sysname hardware TCB and the isolation at circuit level of the enclaves from each other and from the hardcore processor.
+Figure~\ref{fig:corr-res-iml}(a) shows the hardware design with a debugger, whereas all other designs do not have a debugger for the minimum hardware TCB.
 Table~\ref{t:resApps} presents each enclave's hardware TCB and resource utilization on the Cora Z7-07S board with and without a debugger IP.
-As the table shows, the debugger IP significantly increases the resource utilization of an enclave as it uses three DSP slices, two BRAMs, and many other resources.
-Since SSA-1 and SSA-4 do not use peripherals, Enclave-1 and Enclave-4 do not have any IOB.
+As the table shows, the debugger IP significantly increases the resource utilization of an enclave as it uses three DSP slices, two BRAMs, etc. Since SSA-1 and SSA-4 do not use peripherals, Enclave-1 and Enclave-4 do not have any IOB.
 Figure~\ref{fig:corr-res} (in Appendix) shows the block diagrams of the enclaves generated by the \hbuilder for the four example SSAs.